camRight/MetaCodeQuiz/README.md

 if score = true then +1 to score.
 Maybe a for loop? we'll need a variable init for score else if score = false "execute.this"

 6. High Score will need to be an array.
 We're going to append and/or add to the array of high scores.
-Hmmm maybe we should do an empy [] to start, then use shift or another array adder to start adding scores.
+Hmmm maybe we should do an empty [] to start, then use shift or another array adder to start adding scores.
 We're going to do the two value-pairs:

 initials & scoreValue